Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

 I've anonymised most of the senders for obvious reasons.
-I'm glad too see there are some friends and family members in the top 10, and it's not only newsletters.
+I'm glad to see there are some friends and family members in the top 10, and it's not only newsletters.
 My number 1 spammer: _ns-vertraging@ns-vertragingsmail.com_ is an automated mail I get when the train I used to take gets delayed, see [this previous blog post](https://bergvca.github.io/2017/02/01/ikbenwatlater.html).
 As you can see, this train is delayed a lot...
-It's also good to know that the newsletters are generally much smaller then the emails from friends.
+It's also good to know that the newsletters are generally much smaller than the emails from friends.
 If we sort by size we see mostly natural persons in the top 10, me sending myself emails with large attachments being number 1.

 ```python